-Format The programme is offered in a hybrid format which entails a combination of in-person learning during block contact periods of 5 days (Monday to Friday), supported by synchronous and asynchronous learning activities on virtual platforms in between block contact periods.
+Intake Duration One intake in January of each year 1 year full-time: Students complete all 8 modules within 1 year OR Format The programme is offered in a hybrid format which entails a combination of in-person learning during block contact periods of 5 days (Monday to Friday), supported by synchronous and asynchronous learning activities on virtual platforms in between block contact periods.
 Distance learning, or fully online learning, is not an option.
-Attendance Attendance for the full duration of the block contact period of the module is compulsory.
+2 years part-time: Students complete 8 modules over 2 years (e.g., 4 modules in the first year of registration and 4 modules in the second year of registration) Attendance Attendance for the full duration of the block contact period of the module is compulsory.
 If students miss more than half a day of a module, they will be required to discontinue the module.
-Language of instruction Tuitions, discussions, presentations, and assessments are all conducted in English.
-Next steps PGDip graduates will qualify to apply for the MPhil (Sustainable Development) programme if they obtain an overall average of at least 65%.
-Application closing date 31 August of the year before your intended studies.
+Venue In-person classes are presented at venues on Stellenbosch University campus and the Sustainability Institute practice hub Language of instruction Tuitions, discussions, presentations, and assessments are all conducted in English.
+Accreditation 120 credits honours-level qualification (NQF 8) Next steps PGDip graduates will qualify to apply for the MPhil (Sustainable Development) programme if they obtain an overall average of at least 65%.
+Modules A compulsory Orientation, compulsory Foundation Module (Sustainable Development I) and 7 electives (selected from the available elective modules) Application closing date 31 August of the year before your intended studies.